FNF-ForrealEngine-Organization/FNF-FR-Engine/README.md

 ![Logo Forreal Engine](logo.png)

 A custom fork version of psych engine, come up with:
-- Scripted State, Sub State
+- Scripted State, Sub State (Well Sub State is already there lmao)

 ## Credits
 * Huy1234TH: Onwer of this Project